 Looking for the best lunches in Central?
 Find sushi, Chinese fusion, Thai, bagels, sandwiches, salads, burgers, wraps and much more!

-We at Honeycombers Hong Kong have found the sweetest cakes, the fanciest afternoon teas and the best all you can eat buffets in the city.
+We at Honeycombers Hong Kong have found the sweetest cakes, the best dim sum and the most luxurious restaurants in the city.
 And recently we’ve been scouting around Hong Kong for the best lunches to indulge in.
 Check out our picks for the best lunches in Central to fill your belly during the week!

 Best lunches in Central that will leave you happy and satisfied

 If you’re on the hunt for wholesome wraps, bowls and burgers made with love, then you need to make a visit to Treehouse.eco.
 With a completely vegetarian and vegan menu, you can choose from one of their signature combos (we love the Banyan and the Sequoia) or design your own, filled with all your faves, like quinoa, tofu, eggplant, kale and more.
 Don’t miss the sweet potato fries and the selection of sweets and fresh juices too.